Evangelical Baptist Seminary of Quebec: History

-Mission & Services

-SEMBEQ "exists to equip local churches for the training of their leaders."
-Beginning in 2014, the seminary has a 10-year "strategic vision" to train 200 ministry workers, 200 elders, and 200 women.
+Programs

 SEMBEQ offers classes in theology, Bible, and ministry practices (such as counseling and church leadership).
 Most courses are offered within local evangelical churches, in order to facilitate the practical emphasis of the instruction.
 SEMBEQ also offers a publishing service to facilitate the printing of French-language theology and ministry materials.
 SEMBEQ Magazine is published quarterly, with the first edition appearing in the summer of 2015.

 Affiliations

 AEBEQ/Fellowship of Evangelical Baptist Churches in Canada

 SEMBEQ is affiliated with the Association of Evangelical Baptist Churches in Québec (AEBEQ), a group of churches in Quebec and neighbouring Ontario and New Brunswick.
 SEMBEQ and AEBEQ are affiliated with the Fellowship of Evangelical Baptist Churches in Canada.

 Mission Quebec

 SEMBEQ is affiliated with Mission Quebec, an organization that has a mission to strengthen and equip churches, as well as plant new churches and share the gospel.
 SEMBEQ and Mission Quebec work closely together, with the shared goal of training missionaries who can share the gospel in the province.